francissibal/GlobalSuperStore/README.md

 ## Product Performance Analysis
 The product analysis identifies clear winners and losers, providing a direct path to profit optimization.

-  * **Top 5 Profitable Products:** The leading product ("Cana...") is a standout performer, generating $25K in profit.
+  * **Top 5 Profitable Products:** The leading product ("Canon imageCLASS 2200 Advanced Copier") is a standout performer, generating $25K in profit.
 These top products are crucial to our bottom line.

   * **Top 5 Loss-Making Products:** These products are a significant drain on profitability.
-The worst offender ("Cubif...") has a loss of -$8.9K.
+The worst offender ("Cubify CubeX 3D Printer Double Head Print") has a loss of -$8.9K.
 The total loss from these five products alone is substantial and requires immediate attention.

 ## Customer and Forecast Analysis
   * **Top 5 Customers:** A small group of high-value customers (Tom, Tam, Greg, Chris, Sean) contribute significantly to sales.
 Tom Ashbrook is the top customer, with sales over $40K.
 This highlights the importance of key account management.